-- Different level groupings are identified for each class and our pupils are made aware that at least some of the time they will be seated in ability groups - Learning objectives are displayed and discussed using "we are learning to ..." - Differentiated success criteria are displayed and included on planning - Our pupils work is regularly marked in tickled pink (showing success) and green for growth (showing targets) - Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work. - We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it in their work. - Targets are reviewed regularly, and children are taught how to monitor and evaluate their work and the work of others - Our pupils have access to work that shows how their 'next step' skill looks in writing and in math - Working walls are used in every classroom and are easily accessed by our pupils. - Stuck Pits are used to support pupils to become more independent with their learning, when they meet a problem communication disorders
+- that at least some of the time they will be seated in ability groups - Learning objectives are displayed and discussed - Differentiated success criteria are displayed and included on planning - Our pupils work is regularly marked in tickled pink (showing success) and green for growth (showing targets) - Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work. - We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it in their work. - Targets are reviewed regularly, and children are taught how to monitor and evaluate their work and the work of others - Our pupils have access to work that shows how their 'next step' skill looks in writing and in math - Working walls are used in every classroom and are easily accessed by our pupils. - Stuck Pits are used to support pupils to become more independent with their learning, when they meet a problem - A variety of technology is available to support teaching and learning. - All classes are supported by teaching assistants for both academic and emotional needs.